EthylOH/EthylOH-Python/lessons/chapter-6/chapter-6.md

 `print("5" + "5")`

-Instead of printing `10` like expeected, it prints `55`.
-Because of the quotation marks around the numbers.
+Instead of printing `10` like expected, it prints `55`, because of the quotation marks around the numbers.
 The computer believes they are strings, so it just glues the characters together.

 ### 2. The Tool